Taking everything about a brand and squishing it up into a single visual asset - that's hard.

 Hemp Juice is a Polish CBD oil brand.
 The CBD industry has exploded in recent years, with many brands cashing in on more people being aware of the extract's health benefits.

-Hemp Juice's branding reflects their products - simplicity, tranquillity and happiness, a far cry from yesteryear's cannabis and CBD branding.
+Hemp Juice's branding reflects its products - simplicity, tranquillity, and happiness, a far cry from yesteryear's cannabis and CBD branding.

 Take a look at their logo below to see how those values are reflected.

 An orange circle with letters spread around creates a motif of the sun, sunshine, and happiness.

 The pastel color present in their logo sets the tone for the rest of their palette echoed online and on their product packaging.
 The logo is memorable, complements the brand's values, and is versatile.

 Malimo is a Berlin fashion brand that combines comfort, sustainability, and design.
 The products are often loud and eye-catching.
 Other times they're subtle and pulled back.

 But they're always unique.
 The brand's logo uses a simple sans serif font with the vowels' A' and 'O' being modified.
 In fact, in just mouthing these two vowels yourself, you've almost said the company name!
 The Malimo logo does two things at once - expresses the brand's pledge to design and comfort.

 The logo is easy to look at and consume, but the unique design of the vowels makes it a little different; the way that the brand's clothing is also a little different in its own unique way.

 Oase is a supplement brand that provides gummies for hair nourishment.
 The brand is elegant, and high-end and positions itself on the market accordingly.
 One look at the brand's logo, and you can see that the brand's values are present there, too.